SylphxAI/zen/docs/guide/migration-from-zustand.md

 - ✅ You want fine-grained reactivity with auto-tracking
 - ✅ You need computed async values
 - ✅ You like Vue/Solid.js mental model
-- ✅ You want maximum performance (8x faster real-world apps)
+- ✅ You want maximum performance (blazing fast real-world apps)

 ---